beaulieuhugo97/htb-walkthroughs/Artificial.md

 /register             (Status: 200) [Size: 952]
 ```

-I get more informations with nikto:
+I get more informations with `nikto`:
 ```
 + HEAD nginx/1.18.0 appears to be outdated (current is at least 1.20.1).
 ```

-And even more informations with whatweb:
+And even more informations with `whatweb`:
 ```
 Summary   : HTML5, HTTPServer[Ubuntu Linux][nginx/1.18.0 (Ubuntu)], Matomo, nginx[1.18.0], Script
 ```